 Consent must be freely given.
-Consent is not freely given if it results from the use or threat of physical force, intimidation, or coercion, or any other factor that would compromise an individual’s ability to exercise his or her own free will to choose whether or not to have sexual contact.
-Coercion includes the use of pressure and/or oppressive behavior, including express or implied threats of harm or severe and/or pervasive emotional intimidation, which (a) places an individual in fear of immediate or future harm or physical injury or (b) causes a person to engage in unwelcome sexual activity.
+Consent is not freely given if it results from the use or threat of physical force, intimidation, or coercion, or any other factor that would compromise someone's ability to exercise their own free will to choose whether or not to have sexual contact.
+Coercion includes the use of pressure and/or oppressive behavior, including express or implied threats of harm or severe and/or pervasive emotional intimidation, which (a) places a person in fear of immediate or future harm or physical injury of themselves or another person or (b) causes a person to engage in unwelcome sexual activity.
 A person’s words or conduct amount to coercion if they wrongfully impair the other’s freedom of will and ability to choose whether or not to engage in sexual activity.
 Coercion also includes administering a drug, intoxicant, or similar substance that impairs the person’s ability to give consent.

 Consent is an explicitly communicated, reversible mutual agreement in which all parties are capable of making a decision.
 Consent is informed, voluntary, and actively given.
 Consent exists when all parties exchange mutually understandable affirmative words or actions indicating their agreement to participate voluntarily in sexual activity.

 The following further clarifies the meaning of consent:

 - Each participant in a sexual encounter must obtain consent for all sexual activities.
 Consent to one form of sexual activity does not constitute consent to engage in all forms of sexual activity.

 - Consent consists of an outward demonstration indicating that a person has freely chosen to engage in sexual activity.
 Relying on non-verbal communication can lead to misunderstandings.
 Consent may not be inferred from silence, passivity, lack of resistance or lack of an active response alone.
 A person who does not physically resist or verbally refuse sexual activity is not necessarily giving consent.